online-ml/chantilly/README.md

 print(r.json()['prediction'])
 ```

-Note that in the previous snippet we've also provided an `'id'` field.
+Note that in the previous snippet we've also provided an `id` field.
 This field is optional.
 If is is provided, then the features will be stored by the `chantilly` server, along with the prediction.
 This allows not having to provide the features again when you want to update the model later on.

 ### Updating the model